kopurando/virga.app-youtube-dl-GUI-for-OS-X/README.md

+When [offliberty](http://offliberty.com) becomes slow or cumbersome for you, and other options are too expensive or malwary-suspicios (hello, 4k video downloader!), this simple AppleScript-based app comes very handy (I hope).

 youtube-dl-GUI
 ==============
 Minimalistic one-button "GUI" for youtube-dl, written in AppleScript (hence for OS X only, tested in Mavericks and Yosemite).
 This simple app lets you download videos and extract audio from websites like YouTube, Vimeo, Mixcloud, Soundcloud etc. with a click of a button in your Dock.

+##Features
+* GUI w/o interface: click a button and job is done (most of the time)
+* Works with Safari and Chrome-based browsers
+* Downloads video or audio (or both) from any of the sites supported by youtube-dl ([full  list](http://rg3.github.io/youtube-dl/supportedsites.html), updated constantly)
+* Uses locally installed youtube-dl or prepackaged one (comes inside youtube-dl-GUI.app bundle)
+* Automatically updates youtube-dl if download fails

+##Usage

 1. Open a desired URL in Chrome or Safari.
 2. Click the app icon in your Dock.